 Texting has now graduated, and there are also several other ways to communicate with each other.
 There is messaging features on just about every social network, and of course, the regular SMS messages through your phone carrier work as well.

-I have now found my favorite method of communication though, at least until the next thing comes along.
-The app is called Marco Polo.
-It is promoted as a video walkie-talkie, but I feel like that description doesn’t do it justice.
+Out of all of those advances in technology, I have now found my favorite method of communication, at least until the next thing comes along.
+This new favorite is absolutely the Marco Polo app.
+The app is promoted as a video walkie talkie, but I feel like that description doesn’t do it justice.
 I never caught on to Snapchat.
+Maybe I’m just too old for it.
 It’s complicated to use, and I never understood it.
-This app is exactly the perfect bridge between dynamic messages and simple texts.
+However, the Marco Polo app is exactly the perfect bridge between dynamic messages and simple texts.

 On Your Own Time

 Say I’m at the store and I’m trying to pick between two different colors of flooring or paint.
 I can load up Marco Polo and record a video of exactly what I’m looking at to get opinions.
-While my friends or family can watch the video live, they don’t have to if they have something going on.
-They can load up Marco Polo at any time and playback the video from earlier.
+While my friends or family can watch the video live, they don’t have to if they have something going on at that time.
+They can open the Marco Polo app at any time and playback the video from earlier.
 In this sense, it acts more like a text message, when I can view and respond on my own time, and doesn’t require immediate interaction.

 No Time Limits

-The video also allows you to tell elaborate stories or vent about something since there is no time limit to your video.
-You can also go back and view videos from days ago to remember something your friend told you recently, the videos do not disappear like some other social apps.
-It is sooo much easier to vent through a video than it is over a text.
+The video also allows you to tell elaborate stories or vent about something since there is no time limit to your video, unlike Snapchat.
+If you need to listen to a Polo again, you can go back and view videos from the past.
+The videos do not disappear like some other social apps.
+It is sooo much easier to vent through a video than it is over a text, trust us, we are Moms.

 The application has filters so you can use a robot voice or a cartoon face.
 You can also type or write on the screen, for those days when you are sitting in the orthodontist’s office.
-It does not have the cutesy filters like Instagram or Snapchat that can turn you into a cute kitty cat.
+It does not have the cutesy filters like Instagram or Snapchat that can turn you into an adorable kitty cat.
 I’m ok with that though.
 I don’t need to be a kitty cat when talking to my friends about my kid’s Halloween costume.
+You are able to use an Emoji as your face instead of what your camera views if you aren’t feeling particularly attractive that day.

 What Needs Improvement

-The app also has the ability to view the messages in double time.
+The Marco Polo app has the ability to view the messages in double time.
 Sometimes I wish there would be a feature to skip to the end of the video.
 My friends and I can get a bit wordy.
 It would be nice to tell them, “hey I’m going to vent, you can skip to the end if you need to.”
+You are able to hit the “x” at the top of the screen but it will remain unread until the next Polo comes in that you actually watch.

 Other than those two complaints, I really adore this application.
-It has changed the way I communicate with my friends and family.
-So much so, that now when I have to write a text I often find myself thinking… I wish this person was on Marco Polo.
+I guess it could add a FEW more fun filters too, but it has changed the way I communicate with my friends and family.
+So much so, that now when I have to write a text I often find myself thinking… I wish this person was on the Marco Polo app!

 This post may contain affiliate links, which means I receive compensation if you make a purchase using the links.